- Automatic Shut Off Valve

-The simple answer is, yes, you could, but you won’t have nearly the positive effect you will with a whole home humidifier.
-This is because your whole house humidifier is part of your HVAC system and adds moisture to all of your air, not just part of it.
-The device adds moisture to the air via mist or steam, and you control the amount of moisture via the humidistat on your home’s thermostat.
-The process is convenient, simple and effective, and will add the needed moisture to your entire home.
+The simple answer is, yes, you could, but whole-home humidifiers are still the best way to improve your overall indoor environment.
+This is because your whole-house humidifier is part of your HVAC system and adds moisture to all of the air circulating through your home, not just pockets of air.
+The humidifier device adds moisture to the air via mist or steam, and you control the amount of moisture via the humidistat on your home’s thermostat.
+The process is convenient, simple, and effective, and will add the needed moisture to your entire home.

 What Are the Signs that I Need a Humidifier?

 Dry air has a negative effect on your body, your home, and your belongings.
 As far as personal health goes, a lack of humidity can result in: